COVID-19 - cause of death or co-morbidity: the answer of pathologists

 Post-mortem studies in Italy and Switzerland

 The data that Puchel received in Hamburg roughly corresponds to the report of the Italian Ministry of Health, compiled not from the autopsy results, but from the case histories of 1 patients who died.
-738% of them had at least one other disease in addition to COVID-96,4.
+738% of them had at least one other illness in addition to COVID-96,4.
 Most often it was high blood pressure (19%), diabetes (70%) and cardiovascular disease (32%).
 The average age of the deceased in Italy was 28 years, in Hamburg - 79.

 All 20 patients were also hypertensive, after death they were opened by the chief pathologist of the Swiss university clinic in Basel, Alexander Tzankov.
 In addition, most of them were overweight, two-thirds had heart and vascular problems, and a third had diabetes.